digdilem/taskpony/README.md

 systemctl enable --now taskpony
 ```

-3. Visit port 5000 of that machine with your web browser.
+4. Visit port 5000 of that machine with your web browser.
 Eg, if it's localhost: `http://localhost:5000` and you should see Taskpony initial list.

 Or if it's on a machine with an IP of 10.0.0.16, then `http://10.0.0.16:5000` - etc.

 If you want to use another port instead of 5000, edit `taskpony.service` and change the plackup line.
 Eg: `ExecStart=/usr/bin/plackup -r -p 5001 /opt/taskpony/taskpony.psgi`

 If you wish to run Taskpony in a directory other than `/opt/taskpony`, then change `$db_path` in `taskpony.psgi` and `WorkingDirectory` in `taskpony.service`

+# Troubleshooting

+If Taskpony doesn't work as expected, then:

+## Docker

+See output logs with `docker compose logs`

+## Systemd

+See output logs with `journalctl -u taskpony` or the current status with `systemctl status taskpony`

 # FAQ